redFrik/udk17-Digital_Harmony/udk170615/README.md

 here we try coding generative textures from scratch

+note: you can do all these things more efficiently using shaders, but it's good to know and sometimes neccessary to work with the texture itself.

 * start unity and create a new project (2D or 3D - here 2D)
 * select GameObject / 3D Objects / Capsule (or something else)
 * click 'Add Component' in the inspector and then 'New Script'